wensley-rushing/opensees-gallery/content/en/benchmarks/frame-0008/index.md

 ---
-title: Columns with Nonlinear Geometry and Shear
+title: "008 - Nonlinear elastic columns with shear"
 description: This example investigates P-Delta effects in columns with and without shear.
 tags: ["Frame", "Steel"]
 thumbnail: img/aisc-column.png